 The temple of Changu Narayan is one of the oldest temples in Nepal.
 Situated in the small village of Changu in Bhaktapur district, Changu Narayan was built by a Lichhavi King during the 4th century.
 The temple, dedicated to Lord Vishnu, houses several ancient statues and stone inscriptions.

-Evening, enjoy a complimentary farewell dinner at a local Nepali restaurant with cultural program.
+Evening, enjoy a complimentary farewell dinner at a Nepali restaurant.
 Later, our Airport Representative will drop you at the airport on time for your return flight.